Sujal781/code-review-agent/review_report.md

 **Severity:** 🟠 HIGH

 **🐛 Bugs:**
-- Line 36: fetchGroups is called without userId dependency in useEffect, which may lead to stale closure issues.
+- Line 36: fetchGroups is called without userId dependency in useEffect, which may lead to stale data if userId changes.

 **🔒 Security:**
-- Using localStorage for sensitive information (userId, userName) can lead to security vulnerabilities such as XSS attacks.
+- Using localStorage for sensitive data (userId, userName) can lead to security vulnerabilities such as XSS attacks.

 **🧹 Quality:**
 - Inline styles are used extensively, which can lead to duplication and make the code harder to maintain.
 Consider using CSS classes.